 One important contemporary of our great writer was Mary Russell Mitford.
-Once I started reading Ruskin deeply, I decided to work my way through all the biographies which had been written about him.
-As I did, I discovered that, given his authorial fame, he knew and was known by “just about everyone” in Britain’s “elite society”–a “society” which, in due course (see coming posts), he would come to believe was unconscionably oppressive and cruel to the millions forced to live “below” it in the social class hierarchy (that many in these privileged positions were unaware of the harm inflicted by their “superiority” and practices, was, he believed, no excuse for the human damage done; indeed, he thought such ignorance all the more blameworthy).
+Once I began reading Ruskin deeply, I decided to work my way through all the biographies which had been written about him.
+As I did, I discovered that, given his authorial fame, he knew and was known by “just about everyone” in Britain’s “elite society”–a “society” which, in due course (see approaching posts), he would come to believe was unconscionably oppressive and cruel to the millions who had been forced to live “below” the upper, extremely privileged echelons in the social class hierarchy (that many in such elevated positions were unaware of the harm inflicted by their “superiority” was, he believed, no excuse for the damage done; indeed, he thought such ignorance all the more blameworthy).

-A few last comments before the passage.
-First, it is important to remember that Ruskin, like everyone who wrote in the 19th century (including its heralded women authors), used “man” to signify human beings in general and “she” to denote nature.
-Second, the writer tells us, in words just shy of certitude, that, in all likelihood, a divine, unseen, presence has created the sky glory he extols, and further, has created it for our perpetual delight.
-Whether we agree with this higher view or not, it helps to keep in mind that, whether an “external, beneficent creator” is the originator of the air’s magnificence, that magnificence remains, patiently waiting, for us to notice it and, once such attention has been paid, will immediately bestow the delights described.
-The couplet comes from Wordsworth’s “She was a Phantom of Delight,” a title which Ruskin, aware that most in his reading audience would know the poem, intends to gently underscore his theme.
-In which context, here’s Ms. Mitford’s Ruskin:
+A few last comments before the passage: First, it is important to remember that Ruskin, like everyone who wrote in the 19th century (including its heralded women authors), used “man” to signify human beings in general and “she” to denote nature.
+Second, Ruskin tells us, in words just shy of certitude, that a divine, unseen, presence has created the sky glory he extols, and further, has created it for our perpetual delight.
+Whether we agree with this view of the higher or not, it helps to keep in mind that, whether an “external, beneficent creator” is the originator of the air’s magnificence, that magnificence remains, patiently waiting, for us to notice it and, once that attention has been paid, will immediately bestow the delights described.
+The internal couplet comes from Wordsworth’s “She was a Phantom of Delight,” a title which Ruskin, aware that most in his reading audience would know the poem, intends to gently underscore his theme.
+That said, here’s one of Ms. Mitford’s favorite passages from Ruskin: